 On behalf of global companies in financial services, pharmaceuticals, high tech and manufacturing, Ms. McCarthy has handled the entire electronic discovery process.
 As an example, on a recent antitrust engagement, she negotiated the discovery protocols with the government, worked with clients to identify relevant data, and developed and managed the discovery budget and workflows, including the foreign language review conducted in Asia.
 She also trained corporate counsel in Asia on the required workflow.

-In addition to her antitrust and electronic discovery process expertise, Ms. McCarthy regularly manages and advises on issues relating to global data privacy laws.
+In addition to Ms. McCarthy's antitrust and electronic discovery process expertise, she regularly manages and advises on issues relating to global data privacy laws.
 She has led global electronic discovery investigations in response to U.S. States Securities and Exchange Commission (SEC) and Foreign Corrupt Practices Act (FCPA) matters, requiring an in-depth understanding of data privacy laws and practical knowledge for coordinating the appropriate technology, staff and budget to respond in compliance to these laws.